Complete Guide to US Tourist Visa Interview: 15 Questions and Sample Answers

 Be sure to always answer every question truthfully.
 This keeps your statements consistent throughout the interview.
 You can elaborate further to strengthen your answers while maintaining a calm and confident demeanor.

-Insider tips for US tourist visa interview questions
+Insider tips for US visa interview questions and answers for tourists

-The US tourist visa interview questions remain a topic of great concern.
+The interview questions for US tourist visas remain a topic of great concern.
 In this article, Thao & Co. addresses some frequently asked questions regarding US visa interviews.

-1. What language is used for the US tourist visa interview questions?
+1. What language is used for the American tourist visa interview questions?

 Generally, Consular officers can interview you in your mother tongue.
 You can seek interpretation support from local officers during the interview if you have difficulty understanding the questions.
 However, you should opt for interviewing in English if possible.
 By doing so, you can ensure all information is conveyed accurately to the Consulate officer.